COVID-19 Support & Guidance Page

 Healthwatch CWL is following the latest information from Public Health England.
 You can also read the government response and the NHS response to the outbreak, along with the latest developments from the World Health Organisation.

-For the latest information on what you can and can't do, read this government FAQs page, published on 11th May (and last updated on 22nd May).
+For the latest information on what you can and can't do, read this government FAQs page.

 You can view and download our practical and specific contact list here

 - Take our 'Coronavirus; Your Experiences Matter' survey

 - If you wish to leave a comment on how you have been impacted by Coronavirus, please click here.

 - Young Healthwatch Westminster wants to hear from young people about their mental wellbeing - talk to us

 - The NHS wants to hear your experience of coronavirus to help plan its response to the outbreak

 Can I access the key guidance in another language?

 - BSLHealthAccess have produced this free, on demand video access to BSL intepreters for communication with deaf people in healthcare settings